On this page:

 Since 2002, the AAPD Summer Internship Program has developed the next generation of leaders with disabilities and offered host employers access to a talented, diverse workforce.
 Each summer, AAPD places college students, graduate students, law students, and recent graduates with all types of disabilities in paid 10-week summer internships in Congressional offices, federal agencies, non-profit and for-profit organizations in the Washington, DC area.
 Each intern is matched with a mentor who will assist them with their career goals.
 AAPD provides the interns with a stipend, transportation to and from Washington, DC, and fully-accessible housing.

-The Workforce Recruitment Program is a federal program to assist students with disabilities in connecting with federal internships and employment.
-In order to participate in this program, you must register with your campus recruiter (Angie Bonza in ODS) in the month of September.
+- The Workforce Recruitment Program is a federal program to assist students with disabilities in connecting with federal internships and employment.
+In order to participate in this program, you must register with your campus recruiter (Jason Gepperth in ODS) in the month of September.

 - Ohio Higher Ed Internships and Co-Ops Page